Hail Rani Sati dadi

 Significance of Pithori Amavasya

 Moreover, Bhadrapada Amavasya holds profound significance in Hindu culture.
-Infact, it is celebrated with glee majorly in Uttar Pradesh, Haryana, Rajasthan etc. It is believed that by praying and observing fast on this day, people get rid of sins, bad luck and bless with harmony and peace in life.
+Infact, it is celebrated with glee majorly in Uttar Pradesh, Haryana, Rajasthan, Madhya Pradesh etc. It is believed that by praying and observing fast on this day, people get rid of sins, bad luck.
+Also they are blessed with harmony and peace in life.
 In Rajasthan and many other areas of Uttar Pradesh, Bhado Amavasya or Bhadi Amavasya is observed in memory of Rani Sati or Dadi Sati.

 Rani Sati Dadi Temple, Jhunjhunu